IgniteUI/igniteui-docfx/en/components/grids_templates/excel-style-filtering.md

 <div class="divider--half"></div>

-In the sample below 'Artist' column have all four features enabled, 'Debut' have all four disabled, 'Grammy Nominations' has only pinning and hiding.
+In the sample below 'Artist' column have all three features enabled, 'Debut' have all three disabled, 'Grammy Nominations' has only pinning and hiding.
 }

 <div class="divider--half"></div>